Integer factorization records: Largest penultimate prime factor

-The record of the prime factor other than the ultimate prime factor has 151 decimal digits; it is a prime factor of 7^{889}+1.
+The record of the prime factor other than the ultimate prime factor has 159 decimal digits; it is a prime factor of 3^{709}+1.

 Comparison to efforts by individuals

 As of the end of 2007, thanks to the constant decline in memory prices, the ready availability of multi-core 64-bit computers, and the availability of the efficient sieving code via ggnfs and of robust open-source software such as msieve for the finishing stages, special-form numbers of up to 750 bits (226 digits) and general-form numbers of up to about 520 bits (157 digits) can be factored in a few months on a few PCs by a single person without any special mathematical experience.
 These bounds increase to about 950 bits (286 digits) and 600 bits (181 digits) if it were possible to secure the collaboration of a few dozen PCs for sieving; currently the amount of memory and the CPU power of a single machine for the finishing stage are equal barriers to progress.

-In 2009, a 512-bit (155-digit) RSA key was factored used to sign the TI-83 graphing calculator using software found on the internet; this eventually led to the Texas Instruments signing key controversy.
+In 2009, a 512-bit (155-digit) RSA key was factored.
+This key had been used to sign the TI-83 graphing calculator using software found on the internet; this eventually led to the Texas Instruments signing key controversy.

 In September 2013, the 696-bit (210-digit) RSA-210 was factored using institutional resources; between March 2013 and October 2014, another 210-digit number (the 117th term in the home prime sequence starting with 49), using $7600 worth of processing time on Amazon EC2 machines for the sieving, and four months on a dual Xeon E5-2687W v1 for the linear algebra.